-Unlike some cities, Corpus Christi isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Corpus Christi are a mix of both white- and blue-collar jobs.
+Corpus Christi is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Corpus Christi is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Corpus Christi who work in office and administrative support (12.25%), sales jobs (12.14%), and management occupations (7.62%).

-In terms of college education, Corpus Christi is nearly on par with the US average for all cities of 21.84%: 20.90% of adults 25 and older in Corpus Christi have a bachelor's degree or advanced degree.
+The percentage of adults in Corpus Christi who are college-educated is close to the national average for all communities of 21.84%: 20.90% of the adults in Corpus Christi have a bachelor's degree or advanced degree.

 The per capita income in Corpus Christi in 2010 was $25,481, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $101,924 for a family of four.
 However, Corpus Christi contains both very wealthy and poor people as well.